wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 predator of caribou.
 Because there are no wolves on the Island of Newfoundland, coyotes (*Canis latrans*) and black bears (*Ursus americanus*) are the majors predator of caribou (Lewis and Mahoney 2014).
-Within the Fogo Island archipelago there are no black bears and coyotes exist at low density (Huang et al. 2021), while the probability of coyote occurrence decreases on the smaller islands.
+Within the Fogo Island archipelago there are no black bears; the density of coyotes is low (Huang et al. 2021) and the probability of coyote occurrence decreases on the smaller islands.
 The low density of predators throughout the archipelago is therefore an unlikely driver of swimming in our system, though predation may still influence swimming behaviour for caribou elsewhere in their range (e.g. Jeffery et al. 2007).